-Moderate to Strenuous ● You’ll get incredible open meadows full of wildflowers, and exposed ridge lines making for sweeping, 360 degree views of the mountains surrounding Crested Butte.
+Info: You’ll get incredible open meadows full of wildflowers, and exposed ridge lines with sweeping, 360 degree views of the mountains, rust colored cliffs, and emerald alpine lakes.
 Even if you don’t make it all the way to the peak of Red Lady (Mt.
 Emmons, officially), you won’t be disappointed with this as an out-and-back.
-Scarp Ridge gives hikers heart pumping views over rust colored cliffs and emerald alpine lakes.
 Click here for the full trail guide.

 Honorable Mention: Mt.
 Crested Butte Summit for lift accessed panoramas of the surrounding areas.